GEM-benchmark/NL-Augmenter/transformations/leet_letters/README.md

 # Leet Letters 🦎 + 🎮 → 🐍
 This perturbation replaces letters with leet, a common encoding used in gaming.
+The maximum amount of replacements in a sentence is configurable.
 For example: Leet -> L33t

-Author name: Niklas Muennighoff (muennighoff@stu.pku.edu.cn)
+Author name: Niklas Muennighoff
+Author email: muennighoff@stu.pku.edu.cn
+Author Affiliation: Peking University

 ## What type of a transformation is this?
 This transformation acts like a perturbation to test robustness and visual intuition of letters.